inlivedev/inlive-website/content/docs/tutorial/tutorial-building-viewer-counter-widget-with-real-time-widget-api/index.md

     parent: Tutorial
 ---

-# How to build a simple viewer counter widget with real-time widget API
+# How to build a simple viewer counter widget with Real-Time Widget API

 ## Introduction

-In this tutorial, we will walk you through the steps of building a simple viewer counter using [inLive real-time widget API](/docs/real-time-widget-api/).
+In this tutorial, we will walk you through the steps of building a simple viewer counter using [inLive Real-Time Widget API](/docs/real-time-widget-api/).
 InLive has provided a way to identify the total number of users actually connected to the specific stream by integrating the stream built with the inLive API to the server called inLive channel server.
 Think about this, you already built your streaming platform and you want to have a real-time counter that displays the total number of viewers connected to the specific stream.
 Yes, you can.
 We will build something similar to that in this tutorial.

 You can see the full version of this tutorial’s code example [here](https://github.com/inlivedev/inlive-widget-examples/tree/main/viewer-counter) on GitHub.